alexmsalmeida/virsearch/README.md

 1. Edit config.yml file to point to the input and output directories.
 Input directories should contain the .fa assemblies to analyse.

-2.1.
-Run the pipeline locally (adjust -j based on the number of available cores)
+2. (option 1) Run the pipeline locally (adjust -j based on the number of available cores)
 ```
 snakemake --use-conda -j 4
 ```
-2.2.
-Run the pipeline on a cluster (e.g. LSF)
+2. (option 2) Run the pipeline on a cluster (e.g. LSF)
 ```
 snakemake --use-conda -j 50 --cluster-config cluster.yml --cluster "bsub -n {cluster.nCPU} -M {cluster.mem} -o {cluster.output}"
 ```